- What is Permanent Labor Certification?

 - Process of PERM Labor Certification

 Every year, approximately 140,000 employment-based visas are made available for noncitizens of the U.S. who seek immigration on the basis of their job skills.
-Expatriates who have the right education, work experience, and education may also be eligible to get a Green Card and live permanently in the country.
+Non-citizens who currently reside in the US who have the right education, work experience, and education may also be eligible to get a Green Card and live permanently in the country.
 But certain types of immigrant visas require you to have a valid job offer from a U.S.-based employer before you can apply.
 In such cases, the employer should obtain an approved permanent labor certification (PERM) from the U.S. Department of Labor (DOL).